micahwierenga/js-functions-lab/readme.md

 Please write code that implements various functions, following the requirements in the list below:

-1. Define a function `maxOfTwoNumbers` that takes two numbers as arguments and returns the largest of them.
-Use the if-then-else construct available in Javascript.
-Do some googling to figure this out if you forget how conditionals work.
+1. Define a function `maxOfTwoNumbers` that takes two numbers as arguments and returns the larger of them.
+Use the if-else construct available in Javascript.
+Do some Googling to figure this out if you forget how conditionals work.
 2. Define a function `maxOfThree` that takes three numbers as arguments and returns the largest of them.
 3. Write a function `isCharacterAVowel` that takes a character (i.e. a string of length 1) and returns true if it is a vowel, false otherwise.
 4. Define a function `sumArray` and a function `multiplyArray` that sums and multiplies (respectively) all the numbers in an array of numbers.
 For example, `sumArray([1,2,3,4])` should return 10, and `multiplyArray([1,2,3,4])` should return 24.
-5. Write a function that return the number of arguments passed to the function when called.
+5. Write a function that returns the number of arguments passed to the function when called.
 6. Define a function `reverseString` that computes the reversal of a string.
 For example, reverseString("jag testar") should return the string "ratset gaj".
 7. Write a function `findLongestWord` that takes an array of words and returns the length of the longest one.
 8. Write a function `filterLongWords` that takes an array of words and a number `i` and returns the array of words that are longer than i characters long.